 TYPES OF GIFTS

-Cash and cash equivalents.
-Cash gifts are reported as of the date the cash or check is received in the University Advancement Office.
+Cash gifts and cash equivalents are reported as of the date the cash or check is received in the University Advancement office.
 If gifts are transferred by EFT or wire, the date of the gift is the date that the money is transferred into the Foundation's bank account.
 Credit card gifts are reported on the date that the credit card charges are processed.

-Publicly-traded securities.
-Marketable securities will be accepted as outright gifts or toward existing pledges.
-The value of securities is determined on the recognized gift date, which is established when the donor relinquishes control of the securities.
+Publicly traded securities will be accepted as outright gifts or toward existing pledges.
+The value of securities is determined on the recognized gift date which is established when the donor relinquishes control of the securities.
 The average of the high and low trading prices on the gift date determines the value of securities for reporting purposes.
-Gifts of marketable securities will be sold immediately unless the President and CEO is instructed by the chair of the Investment committee otherwise.
+Gifts of marketable securities will be sold immediately unless the President and CEO is instructed by the chair of the investment committee otherwise.
 All costs related to the liquidation of the stock will be absorbed by the Foundation.

 Closely held securities (non-public).
 The Foundation shall closely examine any security that is not publicly traded prior to its acceptance as a gift, and may decline a gift of such securities if it deems them difficult to value or not easily marketable.
 The Strategic Initiatives Committee must review all gifts of non-publicly held securities prior to acceptance by the Executive Committee.
 See Section titled Special Gifts or Situations below.

-Real property.
-Real property includes improved or unimproved land, personal residences, farmland, commercial property, rental property, and mineral interests.
+Gifts of real property include improved or unimproved land, personal residences, farmland, commercial property, rental property, and mineral interests.
 Gifts of real property will not be accepted if donor restrictions place undue limitations on the ability of the Foundation to own, manage or dispose of the property.
 If it is the intention of the donor that the Foundation not immediately dispose of real property (such as the instance of a retained life estate), an agreement must be made in writing between the Foundation and the donor before the Foundation may accept such property.
 Considerable due diligence must be undertaken by the Strategic Initiatives Committee prior to acceptance of any real property.
 See Section titled Special Gifts or Situations below.

-Personal property or gifts-in-kind.
 In-kind gifts (equipment, software, library resources, etc.) may be accepted by the President and CEO of the Foundation or his/her designee after consultation with program areas impacted by the gift.
-Complex in-kind gifts requiring University and/or Foundation commitments (space, technical support, maintenance contracts, transportation, insurance, etc.) must be approved by the Provost, the President and CEO of the Foundation, and the President of the University after consultation with the appropriate dean or college representative.
+Complex in-kind gifts requiring University and/or Foundation commitments (space, technical support, maintenance contracts, transportation, insurance, etc.) must be approved by the provost, the president and CEO of the Foundation, and the president of the University after consultation with the appropriate dean or college representative.

 Gifts-in-kind for which donors are eligible for a charitable gift deduction in accordance with current IRS regulations should be reported at their fair market value.
 IRS guidelines require that gifts valued in excess of $5,000 require a professional appraisal in order to be considered for a charitable gift deduction.
 The Foundation will not provide nor pay for professional or third party appraisals.
-If the donor does not supply a value, qualified University staff (not the Foundation) who has knowledge of the general type of item may provide an estimated value for internal gift Approved, Budget and Audit Committee – April 20, 2017 Page 5 of 11 Approved, Board of Directors – May 19, 2017 counting purposes only.
-Donors will be provided a gift receipt indicating the gift-in-kind was received, but without a value.
+If the donor does not supply a value, qualified University staff (not the Foundation) who has knowledge of the general type of item may provide an estimated value for internal gift.
+Donors will be provided a gift receipt indicating the in-kind gift was received, but without a value.
 Donors are always responsible for determining the gift’s value for their own tax purposes.

-Pledges are commitments to make a gift(s) of a specific dollar amount according to a fixed time schedule.
+Pledges are commitments to make gifts of a specific dollar amount according to a fixed time schedule.
 Pledges will be accepted and recorded in accordance with the following guidelines.